How to define Events#

 Defining events from a scalar#

-You can also define an event from a scalar impact (except for EventArbitraryProd at the moment).
+You can also define an event from a scalar impact (except for EventArbitraryProd).
 This requires to define which industries are affected and how the impact is distributed among the industries.

 You can take a look at the quickstart example here.